| General Policy |

 in every published form is owned

-and has been protected
+by someone else and has been protected

 by a copyright, including information/documents/creative

 and are open to public use: